Admin theme bundle for Symfony 4+ based on AdminLTE 2.4 with FOSUserBundle support

-First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2 and 3 compatibility is kept (see this issues).
+First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2 and 3 compatibility is kept (e.g. here).

 That means you don't get the new shiny stuff for SF4.
 As I work on a Symfony 4 project, utilizing webpack-encore I needed a solution.

 - doing the changes in my forked repository and having "dev-" entries in my composer.json

 - cleanup the fork, merge it with my project changes and release it for the community

-The choice 3 was easy and obvious for me: I am doing the work now in this repository with a fresh start and some backward-compatibility breaks (for the users migrating from the AdminThemeBundle).
+The choice 3 was easy and obvious for me: I am doing the work now in this repository with a fresh start and the chance for backward-compatibility breaks (for the users migrating from the AdminThemeBundle).

 This repository was created from the original master, but with the following PRs merged on top:

 - Auto discovery for commands (see #215)